adamnovak/gi-kubernetes-autoscaling-config/README.md

     . venv/bin/activate
     pip install https://github.com/canonical/cloud-init/releases/download/21.3/cloud-init-21.3.tar.gz
     ```
-4. Put the user data into an AWS Launch Template for the instance type and AMI you want to run.
+4. Put the user data into an AWS Launch Template for the instance type and AMI you want to run, for the `cg-kube` security group.
 Make sure to check "User data has already been base64 encoded".
 Make sure to use an AMI that includes cloud-init.
 [CentOS's official AMIs](https://centos.org/download/aws-images/) might be a good choice.
 5. Make an AWS Autoscaling Group around the Launch Template.
+Use the default subnet in `us-west-2b`.
 Be sure to give it the following tags (assuming the cluster's name is `gi-cluster`), which should also apply to instances:
     ```
     Owner=<your email>
     kubernetes.io/cluster/gi-cluster=